Inventus Mining (CVE:IVS) Shares Down 21.1% – Time to Sell?

 Insider Activity at Inventus Mining

-In other Inventus Mining news, Director Glen Alexander Milne bought 577,000 shares of the firm’s stock in a transaction on Tuesday, November 19th.
-The shares were purchased at an average price of C$0.06 per share, for a total transaction of C$31,735.00.
-Insiders bought 1,952,000 shares of company stock worth $99,235 in the last ninety days.
-31.70% of the stock is owned by company insiders.
+In related news, Director Glen Alexander Milne purchased 500,000 shares of the business’s stock in a transaction on Tuesday, November 12th.
+The stock was acquired at an average price of C$0.06 per share, with a total value of C$27,500.00.
+Insiders have purchased 1,952,000 shares of company stock valued at $99,235 over the last three months.
+31.70% of the stock is owned by corporate insiders.

 Inventus Mining Company Profile